FernandoG04/ProbStat-ESP--Bus-punctuality-predictor/README.md

 ## Notes for prof

 > - Abstract is missing some results, including naming dropped variables, mse, $R^2$, etc. I will add them later.
 > - Introduction is not yet written.
 Will introduce the statistics given by STM reports and personal experience with the bus network.
-> - [Section 2.4](/Notebooks/2_4_Significance.ipynb) only has the definition of the t-test and R^2.
-I may add the derivations later, but I am not sure if it is necessary.
-F-test is not included because it is not used in the project.
-> - The model building notebooks are not yet formatted properly.
-I will add the proper formatting later.
-> - The references are not properly organized yet.
+> - The footnote citations are not properly organized yet.
 Footnotes are numbered equally for the same references for now.
-[References](/Notebooks/5_References.ipynb) contain only links to the sources, but I will add the full citations later and label footnotes in order of appearance in the text later.
+> - [References](/Notebooks/5_References.ipynb) contain only links to the sources, but I will add the full citations later and label footnotes in order of appearance in the text later.
-> - [Datasets](#datasets) section is not yet complete.
-II am not sure if I should describe the filtered datasets, the raw datasets, or both including the master dataset.
-I will add the description later.
-> - [Media](#media) section will include relevant images and graphs.
-The rest will remain in the media folder.

 ## Overview